We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 That’s not a big deal if you’re just checking in on your credit periodically to monitor your progress.

-However, if you’re going to be applying for a significant credit account or go interest rate shopping with a mortgage lender, you want to make sure you check the score that your lenders will use.
-Most often, that’s going to be a FICO score.
+However, if you’re going to be applying for a significant credit account or go interest rate shopping with a mortgage lender, you want to make sure you check the score that’s closest to what your lenders might use.

 Your Credit Scores Don’t Get Updated Immediately

 Another downside of checking your credit score through a third-party website like Credit Karma is that your scores don’t update in real-time.
-They can only show you the impact of the changes you’ve made once they get word of them, which takes a while.
+They can only show you the impact of the changes you’ve made once they get word of them, which can take some time.

 For example, say that you successfully pay off a credit card account that’s been holding your score down for months.
 You won’t see the improvement in your score through Credit Karma until all of the following events occur: